-Your eligibility for bail on a probation violation depends on the type of probation you’re under.
-Penal Code Section 1272(1) allows you to post bail if you’re on misdemeanor probation.
-The bail amount will be based on a bail schedule that has already been fixed by the county.
+Your eligibility for bail on a probation violation depends on the type of probation you are under.
+Penal Code Section 1272(1) allows you to post bail if you are on misdemeanor probation.
+The bail amount will be based on a bail schedule already fixed by the county.

 However, the presiding judge may adjust the bail amount depending on your circumstances.
-You could be released while waiting for the outcome of your hearing if your probation violation lawyer presents enough mitigating factors.
+For example, you could be released while waiting for the outcome of your hearing if your probation violation lawyer presents enough mitigating factors.
 Learn more about probation violations and when you may be able to get out on bail.

 What Does Probation Entail?